Patryk404/HackHeroes/Health_Journal-API/README.md

 }
 ```
 * * Description:
-Updates the number of cups of water by adding one.
+updates the number of cups of water by adding one.
 * #### PUT
 `https://healthjournalapi.herokuapp.com/water/minus`
  * * Headers: